 Recent studies have reinforced the pivotal roles of competence and work discipline in enhancing employee performance.
 Martini et al. (2024) found that competence development significantly improves employee performance in Indonesian small and medium enterprises, while also fostering creativity and strengthening product competitiveness.
 These findings indicate that competence not only enhances individual capabilities but also contributes to organizational innovation and market advantages.
-Furthermore, the study titled "Unveiling the Dual Impact of Competence and Discipline on Performance in Indonesia" by Syauqi, Awan, Mubarok, and Zulkarnain (2024) confirms that work discipline amplifies the positive effect of competence on employee performance, highlighting the complementary relationship between these two factors.
+Furthermore, the study by Syauqi, Awan, Mubarok, and Zulkarnain (2024) confirms that work discipline amplifies the positive effect of competence on employee performance, highlighting the complementary relationship between these two factors.